 However, Hachi thinks that those attitude cannot make a seamless integration happen.

-Seamless integration is continuous work without attention and requires perseverance to find small elements or changes to nudge.
+Seamless integration is continuous work without attention, and requires perseverance to find small elements or an emerging change to nudge.

 That might be the moment for an introverted leader to make an appearance.